kaspersgit/ml_2_sql/Readme.md

 - Any kind of whole positive number, will limit the data set in order to train faster (as simple as that)

 `time_sensitive_column` options (optional):
-- Name of date column
+- Name of date column to do the time serie split over
   - used when `cv_type = timeseriesplit`

-`upsampling` options (optional, should not be used without calibration):
-- `true`, applying the SMOTE(NC) algorithm on the minority class to balance the data
-- `false`, not applying any resampling technique

 ### target
 Name of target column (required)